carbon-language/carbon-lang/docs/project/goals.md

 their combination.
 Where it is necessary to make tradeoffs between these goals, we intend to prioritize them in this order.

-Each goal is broad and has several facets to consider when making decisions.
+Each goal is broad, and has several facets to consider when making decisions.
 Below, we discuss all of these goals in more detail to give a deeper understanding of both the nature and motivation of these goals.